ayushchittranshi-0/neurons-api/readme.md

 ```bash
 ./start.sh
 ```

+> **Important**: If you're not running as root user, the script will prompt for your password when executing Docker commands.
+This is normal as Docker requires root privileges.

 > **Note**: Click "Initialize Train Data" Button found on the homepage on first
 > run to populate the database.
 This will use a csv file included in the project